 2 Watch football

 Men who watch their favourite sports team compete experience a similar testosterone surge to the players, say researchers at the University of Utah.
-They found that a fan’s testosterone levels increased by 20 per cent when his team won but fell 20 per cent when they lost.
-So avoid watching England games and you should be all right.
+They found that a fan’s testosterone levels increased by 20% when his team won but fell 20% when they lost.
+So avoid watching England games and you should be fine.

 3 Eat good fats

 By ‘good’ fats we mean the monounsaturated and omega 3 type – found in avocados, peanuts and oily fish – that help your body preserve protein.
 A study in the Journal Of Applied Physiology found that men who ate recommended amounts of these foods had the highest testosterone levels.

 4 Gobble some eggs

 Eggs improve levels of healthy HDL or ‘good’ cholesterol, an important building block needed for your body to manufacture testosterone.
 They are also loaded with protein and have plenty of testosterone-boosting zinc.
 Plus Paul Newman looked pretty manly when he ate 50 of ’em in Cool Hand Luke.